RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

 4. Speech to Text conversion
 5. Implemented with RNN or CNN
 6. Data format supported -
-   1. RecordIO-Protobuf - tokens must be integer (in most algos, float is required).
+   1. **RecordIO-Protobuf - tokens must be integer** (in most algos, float is required).
 Also this format is best for this algo
    2. You cannot pass just a text file with words in it.
 A separate tokenized file is required also a vocabulary file is essential
-   3. A sample code is provided by sagemaker which helps in converting norma text file with words into protobuf format
+   3. A sample code is provided by sagemaker which helps in converting normal text file with words into protobuf format
-   4. Requires - trainingg data, validation data and vocabulary file
+   4. Requires - training data, validation data and vocabulary file
 7. how to use -
    1. There are already machine translation models available use them
 8. Imp hyperparams -